 - SOC/CJ 323 Methods of Social Research (sophomore or junior year)

-- SOC 424 Sociological Theory (fall of junior or senior year)
+- SOC 424 Sociological Theory (junior or senior year)

 - SOC 496 Capstone Seminar (senior year)

 One of the following statistics courses should be taken before SOC/CJ 323: